 The New Venom Ice Axe vs. the Older Model

 Black Diamond dropped the new Venom ice axe on the market this Spring.
-It has several updates, but the price isn't one of them, which remains at $150.
+It has several updates.
 Here's a quote from Black Diamond on the new tool:

 The new Venom will feature a fully interchangeable pick, sliding FlickLock® pommel and an ergonomically shaped, angled shaft.